We like developing ways of making life easier

 Migration of dormant meters

-By the end of 2021 we aim to have migrated the remaining dormant first generation meters onto the network.
+By January 2022 we aim to have migrated the remaining dormant first generation meters onto the network.

 Work will start to migrate active meters and with the help of our customers, who need to meet their migration forecasts, will be completed within a 12-month timeframe.